-- CLASSES

 - 1 Coloring Page

-- 2 Velvet Coloring Page/Poster
+- Velvet Coloring Page/Poster

 - 3 Paint by Number

-42J - JUNIOR
+45J - JUNIOR

-(AGE 11 - 16)
+(AGE 11 - 17)

-- A All entries shall be the work of the exhibitor, been made in the past two years and not previously submitted. - B All paintings and drawings shall be framed, without using glass.
-Must be wired and ready to hang no claw hangers.
-Entry tag should be folded and attached to hang from upper right corner. - c Amateur will be defined as a painting for pleasure only. - D Original artwork only.
-Can include landscape, figure, and floral, animal or still life. - E The Lenawee County Fair is a family oriented event.
-No violent, risqué, or nude material permitted. - F Superintendent reserves the right to refuse any entry not meeting the above requirements.
+- A All entries shall be the work of the exhibitor, been made in the past two years and not previously submitted. - All paintings and drawings shall be framed, without using glass.
+Must be wired and ready to hang - no claw hangers.
+Entry tag should be folded and attached to hang from upper right corner. - C Amateur will be defined as a painting for pleasure only. - D Original artwork only.
+Can include landscape, figure, and floral, animal or still life. - The Lenawee County Fair is a family oriented event.
+No violent, risqué, or nude material permitted. - Superintendent reserves the right to refuse any entry not meeting the above requirements. - Name or title on front of work must be covered.